rajagp/userprofile-couchbase-mobile-reactnative/README.md

 # standalone
 This version of app demonstrates basic Database and Document CRUD operations using Couhbase Lite as a standalone, embedded database within your mobile app.
 A document is created and stored in a "user" Couchbase Lite database.

+For details, refer to the README in the "standalone" folder of the repo.

 # query
 This version of app extends the "standalone" version of the app and demonstrates basic query and full-text-search operations against Couhbase Lite database.
 In addition to the "user" database, this version of the app is bundled with a second "university" database pre-seeded with documents against which queries are issued.

+For details, refer to the README in the "query" folder of the repo.

 # sync
 This version of app extends the "query" version of the app and demonstrates basic database sync functionality.
 The app supports bi-directional sync with a remote Couchbase Server database through a Sync Gateway.

+For details, refer to the README in the "sync" folder of the repo.

 # Getting Started